easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### AIMAll

-AIMAll is an easy to use, accurate, reliable and efficient quantum chemistry software package for performing comprehensive, quantitative and visual QTAIM analyses of molecular systems - starting from molecular wavefunction data.
+AIMAll is an simple to use, accurate, reliable and efficient quantum chemistry software package for performing comprehensive, quantitative and visual QTAIM analyses of molecular systems - starting from molecular wavefunction data.

 *homepage*: <http://aim.tkgristmill.com>